 Parthajeet Sarma is a Chevening scholar (Oxford University), writer, award-winning innovator and entrepreneur.
-15 years out of his over two decades of work experience, has been as an entrepreneur.
 Set up in 2003 by Parthajeet, iDream has metamorphosed to be a boutique strategic management consultancy, handholding change management in corporate organisations, by following a unique method of using ‘space’ as the starting point of innovation.
-His third book ‘The radically changing nature of Work, Workers & Workplaces’ is to be released in June 2018.
+His third book ‘The radically changing nature of Work, Workers & Workplaces’ is now available globally.
 His first book ‘Smart Phones, Dumb People?’ is a light commentary on the behavioral changes in humans due to technology.
 His second book, ‘The Rich Labourer’, espouses a ‘design led’ problem solving technique, applicable in one’s personal and professional lives.

 Besides iDream, Parthajeet also acts as an adviser at Gallopper, a lab ecosystem that celebrates experimentation and discourses around design as the core in business transformation.
 Parthajeet’s experimentation efforts have yielded award winning products and services.
 He is the joint winner of The Economic Times ‘Power of Ideas’ 2012, Sankalp Awards for social innovation and others.
 He has been featured across various electronic and print media including CNBC TV-18’s ‘Young Turks’.

 A graduate of Sir J J College of Architecture, Mumbai, Parthajeet went on to complete an MBA.
 After years of industry experience, he was selected by the British Government to do a leadership program on science and innovation at Oxford University.
 Husband to a fellow professional and a father of two daughters, Parthajeet is a regular speaker at industry forums as well as in educational institutions.